Addithya-Sri/Monitoring-System-Using-Prometheus-and-BlackBox/README.md

 ### alertmanager.yml

-- Configures Alertmanager to send alerts to Slack via the webhook URL.
+- Configures Alertmanager to send alerts to the Slack via the webhook URL.

 ### docker-compose.yml